jpasqua/WebThingApp/README.md

   * Return tot he home screen.
 * `WeatherScreen`: Provides current weather information based on data from [OpenWeatherMap.org](https://openweathermap.org).
 It is typically used in conjunction with `ForecastScreen `.
 * `WiFiScreen`: During the startup process of a `WebThing`, one of the earliest steps is to connect to WiFi.
 This screen can be displayed to tell the user that the connection is being established.
   * **NOTE**: There are two available images that can be used by this Screen.
 One is 16 bits per pixel and consumes ~80KB and the other is 1bpp and consumes only ~5KB.
 The first looks nicer, but takes a lot of space.
-To use the smaller image and thereby save space space for other code/data, be sure to uncomment the line `#define WiFiLogo_UseMono` in `WiFiScreen.h`.
+To use the smaller image and thereby save space space for other code/data, be sure to uncomment the line `#define WiFiLogo_UseMono` in `WiFiLogon.h`.
+By default, it is defined on ESP8266 and not defined on ESP32.

 All of these screens are loaded by default.
 If you want to exclude one of them to save space, you'll need to remove it from `WTAppImpl::registerScreens()`.
 This amounts to commenting out two lines: the declaration and the instantiation.